rfht/fnaify/README.md

 Requirements:

-- SDL2 library that identifies as 'Linux' rather than 'OpenBSD' (needs to be compiled this way; patch to recognize OpenBSD in progress upstream)
+- SDL_GetPlatform to recognize OS.
+OpenBSD's SDL2 upgrade to 2.0.7
+  achieves this by returning "Linux" until FNA patches to recognize *BSD platforms have been rolled out.
+  You can check with [sdl2plat](https://github.com/thfrwn/sdl2plat) which platform is returned by SDL_GetPlatform.
 - mono (package in ports marked as BROKEN, but compiles on amd64 if /usr/ports is mounted with wxallowed)
-- game-specific libraries, like theoraplay, mojoshader, ...
+- game-specific libraries, like theoraplay, mojoshader, ... fnaify should abort and tell you which libraries need to be installed if some of them can't be found.

 Usage: